dess-mannheim/LLM4ESS-HWS25/project_ideas.md

 ## Project Ideas

 80% of the course assessment is based on a team project.
-Each team is supposed to deliver a project that is equivalent to the amount of work in a short paper at NLP conferences (4-5 pages + unlimited references and appendices in the ACL template).
+Each team is supposed to deliver a project that is equivalent to the amount of work in a short paper at NLP conferences (4-5 pages + unlimited references and appendices in the [ACL template](https://github.com/acl-org/acl-style-files).
 You can find examples of such papers at the end.
 Here are some ideas to help you get started:

 ### LLM Simulations
 - Who do LLMs think you are?